 The Administration and Student Affairs (ASA) Building is home to where students apply for financial aid, pay tuition, and request transcripts.
-It houses registration for non-credit students, Financial Aid, Finance, Student Records, the Office of the President; Human Resources; and Public Information and Government Relations.
-The Children's Learning Center adjoins the ASA Building, with a separate entrance on the side.
+It houses registration for non-credit students, Admissions, Financial Aid, Finance, Student Records, the Office of the President, Human Resources, and Public Relations and Marketing.
+The Children's Learning Center adjoins the ASA Building with a separate entrance on the side.

 The Advanced Technology Center (ATC) was established to provide college-level education and training in applied technologies needed by the citizens of Washington County and the neighboring quad-state region.
 The Center also endeavors to assist in regional economic development and in the transfer of technology to local industries.
 The College's Technology and Computer Studies Division is located in the ATC.
-The ATC's Distance Education Center includes facilities for teleconferences, upper division telecourses, and interactive distance learning.
-It also houses the offices of the vice president of Administration and Finance and the dean of Planning and Institutional Effectiveness.
+It also houses the offices of the Vice President of Administration and Finance and the College Advancement Office.